cnr-ibba/SMARTER-database/docs/data-import.rst

 So why convert genotypes into illumina TOP?
-Because illumina TOP SNPs are identical in different genome assemblies, and this means that if you have a new genome version you don't need to convert the genotype accordingly to the strand and the SNP position, you will need only to update the genomic positions of the SNPs.
+Because illumina TOP SNPs are identical in different genome assemblies, and this means that if you have a new genome version you don't need to convert the genotype, you will need only to update the genomic positions of the SNPs.
 For such reason, each genotype importing script has a ``--coding`` option with let you to specify the genotype coding of the source file.
-Source coding will be checked against SMARTER-database variant information in order to be converted in Illumina TOP coding.
+Source coding will be checked against SMARTER-database :py:class:`variant <src.features.smarterdb.VariantSpecies>` information in order to be converted in Illumina TOP coding.

 To read more about illumina TOP/BOTTOM coding convention, please see `illumina technical notes`_ documentation and also